Automobilwerk Eisenach: Closure after reunification

 Presentation of the Opel Vectra at the (AWE) plant at Eisenach in May 1990.

 Assembly of the Vectra at the old Wartburg plant started five months later.
 One year after that the AWE plant closed, and another year later vehicle production started at Opel's new plant across the town.

 The German reunification of October 1990 meant the end for AWE, as due to its obsolete labour-intensive production assets it could not compete with modern Western German plants.
-The cars were not competitive to western cars, neither.
+The cars were not competitive with western cars, either.
 However, locals wanted to save manufacturing jobs, and in March 1990 Adam Opel AG concluded a collaboration agreement with the plant.
 Things moved fast, and on 5 October 1990, AWE and Opel together opened an assembly line for the Opel Vectra.
 Guests at the accompanying celebrations included Helmut Kohl.

 The Treuhand agency closed AWE in April 1991, but a good number of the employees found work in the newly created Opel Eisenach factory, opened in a Western Eisenach suburb in 1992.

 The former production site was used by an automotive parts company Mitec Automotive until 2018.
-While most of the factory has been demolished, one part (Building O2) has been preserved to house the Automobilbaumuseum Eisenach (Eisenach Car Museum).
+While most of the factory has been demolished, one part (Building O2) has been preserved to house the Automobile Welt Eisenach, a museum to document the history of AWE.